HydroLAB-UNIBAS/GFA-Geomorphic-Flood-Area/README.md

 - Manfreda, S., Samela, C., Gioia, A., Consoli, G., Iacobellis, V.,  Giuzio, L., Cantisani, A., Sole, A., (2015).
 Flood-Prone Areas Assessment Using Linear Binary Classifiers based on flood maps obtained from 1D and 2D hydraulic models,  Natural Hazards, 79 (2), 735-754.
 - Samela, C., Manfreda, S., De Paola, F., Giugni, M., Sole, A., Fiorentino, M., (2016).
 DEM-based approaches for the delineation of flood prone areas in an ungauged basin in Africa,  Journal of Hydrologic Engineering, 21(2).
 - Samela, C., Troy, T.J., Manfreda, S., (2017a).
 Geomorphic classifiers for flood-prone areas delineation for data-scarce environments, Advances in Water Resources, 102: 13-28
 - **Samela, C., Albano, R., Sole, A., Manfreda, S. (2017b).
-Geomorphic Flood Area (GFA): a QGIS tool for a cost-effective delineation of the flood-prone areas, (submitted)**
+Geomorphic Flood Area (GFA): a QGIS tool for a cost-effective delineation of the flood-prone areas, Computers, Environment and Urban Systems, (doi: 10.1016/j.compenvurbsys.2018.01.013), 2018**

 ## Bug Report
 The best place to file bug reports is at the [Bug Tracker](https://github.com/HydroLAB-UNIBAS/GFA-Geomorphic-Flood-Area/issues), this requires a free [GitHub](https://github.com/) account.